Fuhrmann/xenforo-prefix-forum-listing/README.md

-# [Prefix Forum Listing](http://xenforo.com/community/resources/thread-prefix-listing.80) - Shows a list of prefixes in each forum
+### [Prefix Forum Listing](http://xenforo.com/community/resources/thread-prefix-listing.80/) - Shows a list of prefixes in each forum

 This is an addon for the forum software [XenForo](http://www.xenforo.com).
+Compatible versions: 1.2.x and 1.3 Beta

 <b>What it does:</b> Shows a list of prefixes in each forum that has prefixes.

 Go to AdminCP -> Options -> Prefix Forum Listing to set some options to customize the output!
+Go to Appearance -> Styles Properties -> Prefix Forum Listing to set some styles to customize the output!

+## 1.2.3

+To upgrade just copy the new folder and overwrite the old folder and upgrade the add-on using the new .xml in the .zip file.

+Fixes:
+- Fix to work with XenForo 1.2.*
+- Fix some bugs on sorting prefixes
+- Fix permissions

+New:
+- Added an option to show a link before all the prefixes and select the text to show.
+The link is just a shortcut to clean the thread prefix filter. (thanks @Code Monkey!)
+- Added an option to choose to show the total threads count as Tooltip. (thanks @Code Monkey!)
+- Added style properties to control the style of the list

 ## 1.2.2
 Fixes: